 Yaqeen Welfare Foundation

 FAQs About Qurbani Donation

-Q1.
-Can I give Qurbani on behalf of someone who’s gone?
+Q2.
+Can I give Qurbani donation on behalf of a deceased parent?

+Yaqeen Welfare Foundation